Emile Beaulieu: Mayor of Manchester

 In 1981, Beaulieu, a Democrat, challenged and defeated four-term incumbent mayor Dick Stanton, who was seeking re-election in the city's mayoral election.
 During his first term, Beaulieu partnered with city coordinator John Hoben to spearhead to construct and open the Center of New Hampshire.
-The Center, which includes a hotel and convention center, has been credited with redeveloping Manchester's downtown business district.
+The center, which includes a hotel and convention center, has been credited with redeveloping Manchester's downtown business district.
 Beaulieu also promoted the Amoskeag Millyard Urban Renewal Project and the development of Arms Park and Bass Island.
 Riverfest, an annual community festival, was revitalized during Beaulieu's tenure.

 Despite the economic benefits of the Center of New Hampshire, the project may have hurt Beaulieu politically, according to Sylvio Dupuis, another former Manchester mayor.
-Beaulieu lost his re-election after one term to Republican Robert F. Shaw in 1983 Manchester mayoral race.
+Beaulieu lost his re-election after one term to Republican Robert F. Shaw in the 1983 Manchester mayoral race.

-Beaulieu later made a political comeback by winning the mayoral election for second term in In 1987, serving again from 1988 to 1989.
+Beaulieu later made a political comeback by winning the mayoral election for second term in 1987, serving again from 1988 to 1989.
 During this term, he and other city officials traveled to Neustadt an der Weinstraße, West Germany, and Taichung, Taiwan, to establish sister city relationships during the 1980s.
 He also approved the creation of Manchester Community Television in 1989.'
 During his second tenure as mayor, he made a successful effort at stopping the movie The Last Temptation of Christ from being shown in theaters in the city, and an unsuccessful appearance to stop the band Metallica from appearing in the city.

 The Manchester city government passed a double-digit property tax increase during his second term, which hurt his popularity.
 He was defeated for election by Republican Raymond Wieczorek in 1989.

 Later Civic and political career

 In 1995, Beaulieu switched his party affiliation from Democratic to Republican, citing his pro-life stances.

-He announced his candidacy for Governor of New Hampshire in the 1998 gubernatorial election, but lost the Republican primary.
+He announced his candidacy for governor of New Hampshire in the 1998 gubernatorial election, but lost the Republican primary.

 Beaulieu's community involvement over the years has been extensive.
 He was the founder and past president of Big Brothers Big Sisters of Greater Manchester.
 Beaulieu has served on the board of directors of several organizations, including the State Employment Training Council and the Child Health Services.

 He remained active in the city's Republican Party and worked on Mayor Frank Guinta's 2005 election campaign.
 On Thursday, May 31, 2007, Beaulieu was named honorary co-chairman of Guinta's re-election campaign, despite the fact that his daughter, Jane Beaulieu, a Democrat and New Hampshire state representative, was considering a potential campaign for mayor against Guinta.